AnthonyToons7/assistant-abacus/README.md

 - Added better scraping and an extra section for executables for programs in the MS store
 - Splitted more functions to handlers to keep each functionality in it's own handler
 - Renamed brain to storage

+# Log 31-10
+- record/listen does not work when you play an adio que before it, resorted to text showing instead
+- TODO: Better visual indicator for indicating listener is listening